"Dumbledore's man through and through, aren't you, Potter?"

-Harry and Ron discuss Malfoy and Snape.
-Harry tells Mr. Weasley his suspicions and hears about the Ministry’s losing battle against Death Eaters.
-Lupin talks about Snape and Greyback, and Harry discovers that the Half-Blood Prince’s book was fifty years old.
-Percy shows up on Christmas with Scrimgeour, who then asks Harry to support the Ministry, and Harry refuses strongly, saying he disapproves of the actions the Ministry has been taking.
+Harry and Ron discuss Draco Malfoy and Severus Snape.
+Harry tells Mr. Weasley his suspicions and hears about the Ministry of Magic’s losing battle against Death Eaters.
+Remus Lupin talks about Snape and Fenrir Greyback, and Harry discovers that the Half-Blood Prince’s book was fifty years old.
+Percy shows up on Christmas with Rufus Scrimgeour, who then asks Harry to support the Ministry, and Harry refuses strongly, saying he disapproves of the actions the Ministry has been taking.

 Calendar and Dates